-How Many Ounces are in a Shot Glass?
+How Many Ounces Are in a Standard Shot?

 What you’re probably thinking is, “I know how big a shot glass is.”

 And it’s true, you probably do.
-A standard, common, typical (whatever word you want to use) shot glass has a volume of 1.5 fluid ounces (oz for short).
+Like we said, a standard, common, typical (whatever word you want to use) shot glass has a volume of 1.5 fluid ounces (oz for short).
+But here we tackle shot glasses, jiggers, shooters, and the amount of alcohol in anything called a shot.

 A small shot glass may only be 1oz or less.
-A larger shot glass can sometimes be 2oz, 3oz (double shot), 4oz, 6oz and even up to 8oz.
+A larger shot glass can sometimes be 2oz, 3oz (double shot), 4oz, 6oz and even up to 8oz, though at that point, the shot glass should really be called a drinking vessel.

 But, the different sizes of a shot glass mentioned above have nothing to do with the actual pour.
 You can still quaff a 1.5 ounce shot of liquor - which is the standard measurement - from an 8oz shot glass if poured correctly.